Stowe House: The Small Tapestry Dining Room

-Also known as The Snug, the Small Tapestry Dining Room is located to the west of The State Dining Room, originally dating from the late 1750s but having undergone drastic reconstruction little of the original decoration survives.
-Only the gilt cornice and plaster frieze, and the frames that enclosed the tapestries are still in place, the elaborate marble chimneypiece and its carved-wooden overmantel that contained an oval portrait of Lord Cobham dressed in armour by Sir Godfrey Kneller, were sold in 1922.
+Also known as The Snug, the Small Tapestry Dining Room is located to the west of The State Dining Room, originally dating from the late 1750s, but having undergone drastic reconstruction little of the original decoration survives.
+Only the gilt cornice and plaster frieze, and the frames that enclosed the tapestries are still in place.
+The elaborate marble chimneypiece and its carved-wooden overmantel, which contained an oval portrait of Lord Cobham dressed in armour by Sir Godfrey Kneller, were sold in 1922.
 The four tapestries sold in 1921 were from Brussels and depicted the Arts of War and were designed by Lambert de Hondt the Younger.
-The largest tapestry depicted the Battle of Wijnendale and included a depiction of Lord Cobham who was one of Marlborough's generals at the battle.
+The largest tapestry depicted the Battle of Wijnendale and included a depiction of Lord Cobham who was one of John Churchill, 1st Duke of Marlborough's generals at the battle.
 The ceiling was destroyed in 1935 when the western pavilion of the south front was reconstructed due to structural problems.